krofkr/pro-analytics-apache-starter/README.md

 Important: All remaining commands must be run from within the WSL environment.
 We will use the same ones the Mac/Linux users do when we are working in WSL.

-### All Platforms: Chenge to Home Directory
+### All Platforms: Change to Home Directory

-Change to your home directory (or whereever you want to put your new project repository).
+Change to your home directory.
 Run these and all following commands in your shell ($ prompt) terminal.